Igalia/piglit/framework/replay/README.md

 renderdoc build tree, both of these are in `renderdoc/<builddir>/lib`.
 Note that renderdoc doesn't install the `renderdoc.so` python module.

-In the case of Vulkan traces, the scripts need a recent version of gfxrecon-info and gfxrecon-replay being in the path, and also the `VK_LAYER_LUNARG_screenshot` Vulkan layer from LunarG's VulkanTools.
+In the case of Vulkan traces, replayer needs a recent version of gfxrecon-info and gfxrecon-replay being in the path, and also the `VK_LAYER_LUNARG_screenshot` Vulkan layer from LunarG's VulkanTools.